David Moberg Karlsson: Loan to Kilmarnock

 On 31 January 2014, Karlsson joined Kilmarnock on loan for the remainder of the season.

 FC Nordsjælland

 On 13 August 2014, Karlsson joined Danish club FC Nordsjælland on a four-year contract for an undisclosed fee.

 IFK Norrköping

 On 21 June 2016, Karlsson joined IFK Norrköping on a 3 1/2-year-long contract for an undisclosed fee.

 Sparta Prague

 On 10 December 2018, Karlsson joined AC Sparta Prague on a 3 1/2-year-long contract for an undisclosed fee.

 Urawa Reds

 On 30 December 2021, Karlsson joined Urawa Red Diamonds.

+Aris

+On 19 July 2023, Aris officially announced the acquisition of Karlsson on a season-long loan.

+Return to IFK Norrköping

+On 27 July 2024, Karlsson rejoined IFK Norrköping and was presented on field at half time during a game against Kalmar FF, signing a contract through the 2026 season.

 International career

-Having represented the Sweden U17, U19, and U21 teams between 2009 and 2017, he made his full international debut for Sweden on 8 January 2017 in a friendly 1–2 loss against the Ivory Coast when he replaced Nicklas Bärkroth in the 62nd minute.
+Having represented the Sweden U17, U19, and U21 teams between 2009 and 2017, he made his full international debut for Sweden on 8 January 2017 in a friendly 2–1 loss against the Ivory Coast when he replaced Nicklas Bärkroth in the 62nd minute.
 He scored his first international goal in a friendly 6–0 win against Slovakia on 12 January 2017.